nitayMoshe/bondsports/README.md

 Server runs on `http://localhost:3000` on default.

+(if you encounter "Module not found" errors - try tunning the *npm run prisma:generate* command)

 ## Playing with the server
 once the server is runnning, you can change and read data in a simple way through 2 tools I implemented:
 Swagger - a nice UI to run commands